elysiajs/documentation/docs/essential/handler.md

     - **redirect** - Response as a path to redirect to

 ::: tip
-It's ok to feels overwhlem of what Context can offers, we will cover all of the property in later chapters so feels free to just checking out and not memorizing all of the property Context offers.

-Also IDE offers you about availble Context property and what it can do automatically, we don't memorize them.
+Context provide several property to help you get information about the request.

+It's ok to feels overwhelmed by the amount of property, but you don't have to memorize them all, IDE can auto-complete them for you.
 :::

 ## Set
-Unlike other context property, set is a special mutable property act as a representation of the response.
+**set** is a special mutable property act as a representation of the response.

+- Set status code of the response,
+- Append custom headers

-Like setting status code of the response, or to append a custom headers is done by mutating the value of `Context.set`.
+This is done by mutate the value of `Context.set`.

 ```typescript
 import { Elysia } from 'elysia'